codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 ### 4. Select a sensible place to save your project, then hit **Create**.

   Take some time to look around the project that's been created with your coach.
 What files are there?
 How do you run your app?

+  If you are running Mac OS X Catalina, try running the preview to see what the default project provides.

 ## Build a Button